sybrew/the-seo-framework/readme.txt

 		* https://wordpress.org/support/topic/category-page-title-with-weird-unwanted-prefix/
 	/
 	* When the title exceeds 154 characters, the description will no longer contain the complete post's content.
 Instead, the title will now be omitted and the description length has been limited to 155 characters.
+	* WPML sitemap generated URL path now reflects the language.
+TODO confirm.
+	* TODO Robots.txt settings outputted incorrect notice when site is blocked from robots through WordPress reading settings.
+	* TODO bbPress forum topic ID's weren't correctly recognized.
+With this fix, these issues have been resolved:
+		- TODO The title is now correct.
+		- TODO The description is now correct.
+		- TODO The canonical URL is now correct.
+	* Sitemap custom post type generation now doesn't add a rogue backslash anymore, but instead correctly outputs a tab.
+	/
+	* TODO AnsPress category canonical URL is now correct on its categories. @link https://wordpress.org/support/topic/anspress-categories/

 **For translators:**